SpinalHDL/NaxSoftware/debian_litex/README.md

 # Boot console

-In the linux DTS you have "console=tty1 earlycon=hvc0".
+In the linux DTS you have "console=hvc0 earlycon=hvc0".

 This mean that the early phase of the linux kernel will use the opensbi provided terminal.
 Later, linux will switch to hvc0 which is aswell the opensbi provided terminal.
+Note that the liteuart driver seems ot have issues when it comes to debian, but things work fine with hvc0.

+If you want linux to use the framebuffer instead of hvc0, replace it with tty1.